 Want inspiration for your company’s 404 page?
 Join me as I look at the coolest and most creative 404 pages around!

-The internet is growing and evolving all of the time.
-Pages are deleted, renamed, or just moved around.
+The internet is growing and evolving all the time.
+As a result, pages get deleted, renamed, or just moved around.

 When you spring clean your website, a 404 page can help keep visitors on your site and encourage them to visit other pages.